davidchesnut/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

+ >[!NOTE]
- **Note**: If a security WRning appears with a message instructing not to trust the Fiddler certificate, click **Yes** to continue installing the certificate.
+ > If a security WRning appears with a message instructing not to trust the Fiddler certificate, click **Yes** to continue installing the certificate.